eKYC & IDA Working Group - Charter

 attribute that contributes to uniquely identifying a subject within a context

-Note: in the context of OpenID Connect designated as “Claim”.
+Note: in the context of OpenID Connect represented as a “Claim”.

 supporting attribute